 Expand contacts within target accounts

 Once you created the dream company (account) you have for your solution, you need to expand by adding more contacts to it.
-The contacts are the people who will use the products and service you have.
+The contacts are the people who will use the products and services you have.

 It is indeed the exact opposite of the traditional sales funnel where you have to start outside (qualifying the leads) and inside (create the account).
 More so, the flipped sales funnel shortens the process because you start with the key person.